Asymptotic in a class of network models with an increasing sub-Gamma degree sequence: Null models for undirected network data

 \begin{corollary}[Concentration for sub-exponential sum of r.v.s,~\cite{zhang2020concentration}] Let $\{ X_{i}\} _{i = 1}^n $ be zero mean independent sub-exponential distribution with $\|X_i\|_{\psi_1}\le \infty$.
 Then for every $t \ge 0$,

 \end{corollary}

-When network data containing sensitive individuals' and their relationships' information can not be directly made public due to privacy concerns, to guarantee the confidence information not to be disclosed, they must be carefully treated before being made public.
-A simple method to deal with the privacy problem is the anonymization technique by removing identifiers from a network and releasing an anonymized isomorphic network, but it has been demonstrated that it is easy to attack [e.g., \cite{Narayanan2009}, \cite{Wondracek2010}, \cite{WANG2019541}]. \cite{Dwork2006} developed a rigorous definition of Differential Privacy(DP) to achieve privacy protection. \cite{Hay2009} and \cite{Karwa2016} used the Laplace mechanism to provide privacy protection in which independent and identically distributed Laplace random variables are added into the input data.
-This mechanism satisfies "differential privacy" [\cite{Dwork2006}].
+\cite{Hay2009} and \cite{Karwa2016} used the Laplace mechanism to provide privacy protection in which independent and identically distributed Laplace random variables are added into the input data.
 Here, we consider a general distribution for the noisy variables with the Laplace distribution as a special case. \begin{example} [Laplace r.vs] {{ A r.v. $X$ follows a Laplace distribution (${{\textrm {Laplace}}(\mu ,b)},~\mu \in \mathbb{R} ,b>0$) if its probability density function is $f(x )=\frac{1}{2 b} e^{-\frac{|x-\mu|}{b}}$.
 The Laplace distribution is a distribution of the difference of two independent identical exponential distributed r.vs, thus it is also sub-exponential distributed by using Proposition \ref{sub-exponentialConcentration}(a).
 The graph of $f(x)$ are like two exponential distributions which are spliced together back-to-back.}} \end{example}

 \begin{example} [Geometric distributions] {{The \emph{geometric distribution} $X\sim \mathrm{Geo} (q) $ for r.v. $X$ is given by $\pr (X=k) ={(1 - q)} {q^{k-1}},~~q \in (0,1),k=1,2,\cdots.$ The mean and variance of ${\rm{Geo}} (q) $ are $\frac{{1 - q}}{{q}}$ and $\frac{{1 - q}}{{{{q}^2}}}$ respectively.
 Apply Lemma 4.3 in \cite{hillar2013maximum}, we have ${({\rm{E}}|X{|^k})^{1/k}} < \frac{{2k}}{{ - \log (1 - q)}}$.
 Followed by the triangle inequality applied to the $p$ -norm and Jensen's inequality for $k \ge 1$, we have